 Stock Up on Essentials During Sales

-In addition to the rising prices, unfortunately, we are starting to see a lot of shortages again.
+In addition to the rising prices, unfortunately, some areas are still dealing with shortages of certain items.

 Being intentional when you are planning out your shopping trip for the week can help you better prepare and be able to stock up on staples when they’re on sale at a good price.